00fox/Ds2vJoy/README.md

 Look at this third picture of vJoy section,

 ```
-    this is an example of how enter a fictive mode when push simultanously L1 and R1
+  This is an example of how enter a fictive mode when push simultanously L1 and R1
     without using modes and the need of L1R1 special button
   Mode exit when you release both L1 and R1
   L1 and R1 special actions are not triggered first,